isomerpages/nlb-learning/_digital/Preschoolers/Learning Pathways.md

       </tr>
       <tr>
         <td><a href="https://go.gov.sg/er-digital-progs" target="_blank"><b>Think like a coder Session 1- Amazing Algos: Think Like a coder</b></a></td>
-        <td>In this screen free coding workshop, children are introduced to algorithms and how they can make their own algorithm from day to day activities. </td>
+        <td>In this screen-free coding workshop, children are introduced to algorithms and how they can make their own from day-to-day activities. </td>
         <td>22 Jan 2022<br>2pm – 2.30pm</td>
         <td>Zoom</td>
       </tr>
       <tr>
         <td><a href="https://go.gov.sg/er-digital-progs" target="_blank"><b>Travelling with Bee Bot</b></a></td>
         <td>Come programme Bee Bot to go on an adventure around Singapore.
 Visit sites such as the Esplanade and the Merlion, all while learning computational thinking.
-Screens are not needed for this activity! <br><br>
-Participants will have a chance to experience Bee bot, a programmable robot in this workshop.
 Screens are not needed for this activity!</td>
         <td>February 2022</td>
         <td>Zoom</td>
       </tr>
 <tr>
 <td><a href="https://go.gov.sg/er-digital-progs" target="_blank"><b>Precoding For Preschoolers: Story Sequence and Algorithms</b></a></td>
-        <td>In this screen free coding workshop, children are introduced to sequences and loops and how they can experience sequences and loops from day to day activities.</td>
+        <td>In this screen-free coding workshop, children are introduced to sequences and loops, and learn how they can experience them in day-to-day activities.</td>
         <td>19 Feb 2022 <br>11am - 12pm</td>
         <td>Woodlands Regional Library</td>
       </tr>